Sun, 28 Sep 2008

 Since objects are more than blessed references, a new way for comparing them is needed. === returns only true for identical values.
 For immutable types like numbers or Strings that is a normal equality tests, for other objects it only returns True if both variables refer to the same object (like comparing memory addresses in C++).

 eqv tests if two things are equivalent, ie if they are of the same type and have the same value.
+In the case of containers (like Array or Hash), the contents are compared with eqv.
 Two identically constructed data structures are equivalent.

 Smart matching

-Perl 6 has a "compare everything" operator, called "smart match" operator, and spelled ~~.
+Perl 6 has a "compare anything" operator, called "smart match" operator, and spelled ~~.
+It is asymmetrical, and generally the type of the right operand determines the kind of comparison that is made.

 For immutable types it is a simple equality comparison.
 A smart match against a type object checks for type conformance.
 A smart match against a regex matches the regex.
 Matching a scalar against a Range object checks if that scalar is included in the range.